angristan/angristan/README.md

 I am a French software engineer.

-I love ≡𝐺𝑂, and like to contribute to open-source projects in my free time.
+I love ≡𝐺𝑂 and Rust 🦀, and like to contribute to open-source projects in my free time.
 I spend too much time on GitHub, so you might find interesting things in my starred projects.

 ### My projects